nmakarov/lastconf/README.md

 const conf = require("lastconf")(options, hardcodedValuesObject);
 ```
 where `options` are:

 - *default* – object with initial params, likely to be overwritten.

 - *separator* - what separates multi-level keys, like in `databases.ex1.host`.
 Default is `.`

 - *environmentSeparator* - same as above, but for the environment vars.
 Default is `__`
-- *folder* – folder where all config files supposed to be located.
-Default is `config`
+- *folder* – directory where all config files supposed to be located.
+Default is `config`.
+If *location* option is not specified, path will be relative to where teh script is run from.
+Can be compound, as "src/config".

-- *location* - where *folder* fith config files to be found.
+- *location* - where *folder* with config files to be found.
 By default it is where the script is run from (project, top level folder).
 If it is *script*, then main script location-related.
 I.e. if your script is located in some sub-folder, *config* folder should be at the same level.

 - *debug* a bit of info as to where the *config* files are read from and which ones are read and in what order.

 and `hardcodedValuesObject` is just a hash that will overwrite anything.
+Useful for quick'n'dirty temporary changes to test something.

 ## Rules

 - All keys internally a lowerkeyed.
 As such, `.get("SomeKey")` function can take whatever, but turn the key to lowercase.
+So, "SOMEKEY", "sOmEkEy" and "someKey" will be treated as "somekey".

 - Priority sequence:
 	- `options.defaults` parameter
 	- configs from files
-	- command line options
+	- command line options (not implemented, not sure if anyone really needs it)
+	- environment vars
 	- `hardcoded` parameters
-	- environment vars

-- Note to environment vars: unless configured otherwise `hyperconfig` will try to extract only keys that have extracted already.
+- Note to environment vars: `lastconfig` will attempt to only extract keys that have been extracted and placed into config object already.
+I.e. if you plan to use "DATABASE" env var, specify it in one of the configs or in `defaults` parameter, as `{ database: null }`.

 - Files in order:
 	- config